efficient-edge/Turbo/Triton/readme.md

 # Test Detectors (YOLOv3, Faster RCNN, Efficientdet-dx) on NVIDIA Triton Server
-In Turbo, we use Pytorch pre-trained models for YOLOv3 and Faster RCNN.
-For Efficientdet-dx, we start from the pre-trained models of official TensorFlow implementation.
-Thus, we will show you two approaches to converting pre-trained models to TensorRT models.
+In Turbo, we deploy TensorRT models on Nvidia Triton because most operators of TensorRT are supported by Triton.
+Thus, we first convert pre-trained detectors to TensorRT format.
+For YOLOv3 and Faster RCNN, we use Pytorch pre-trained models from [mmdetection](https://mmdetection.readthedocs.io/).
+For Efficient-dx, we use official TensorFlow pre-trained models from [automl](https://github.com/google/automl).
 ## Contents
 1. model conversion
    1. [Pytorch models (YOLOv3 and Faster RCNN)](#pytorch-models)